sunethrakannan/website/projects/risrs2020/discuss.md

 Most discussion pieces will be 2-4 pages; aimed at a broad audience; and address any aspect of retraction.

-Pieces might respond to these XX questions, in any order or format:
+Pieces might respond to the following questions, from your personal or professional perspective, in any order or format:
+1. What do we still need to know about the retraction of scientific research and its continued reuse?
+Why?
+2. What problems are associated with retraction in your community?
+Can these problems be solved?
+How?
+3. What are the classes of retracted science?
+Can they be treated the same way?

 Discussion pieces:
 * Elizabeth M. Suelzer, Jennifer Deal, & Karen L. Hanus: Challenges in Discovering the Retracted Status of an Article